decentralized-hse/practice/rdx/xitter/README.md

 Xitter is a Twitter clone that is community-centric.
 There are two commands:

-  1. xitter-http, the HTTP server (Go?)
+  1. xitter-server, the HTTP server (Go?)
   2. xitter-client, the client-side app (Python?
 JavaScript?)

 Xitter can use rdx/brix through API bindings or through CLI.